Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Constructing Benchmark

 \subsection{Evaluation Protocol}

-Unlike general generation tasks such as text and images, the quality of a workflow cannot be judged entirely based on its representation form itself.
-It is essential to check whether it can be executed normally and what the execution outcome is.
-Therefore, we adopted a two-stage progressive evaluation method.
-The first stage aims at the workflow representation form itself, checking whether it is consistent with CoT sequence and whether the generated workflow JSON can be converted into a valid YAML file.
-The second stage involves verifying whether the workflow can be successfully imported into the platforms, correctly executed, and produce results that satisfy the specified requirements.
-We introduce two metrics, \textit{pass rate} and \textit{resolve rate}, corresponding to the first and second stages respectively.
+Unlike standard text or image generation, workflows must be evaluated not only on their representational format but also on their executability and outcomes.
+Thus, we adopt a two-stage progressive evaluation: \textit{pass rate} assesses structural and logical validity, while \textit{resolve rate} evaluates functional execution correctness.

-\textbf{Pass rate} measures the proportion of subtasks whose generated JSON representation is consistent with the CoT sequence as well as the predefined reference variables, and can be successfully converted into valid YAML files, following the sequential checks outlined in Algorithm~\ref{alg:pass_rate}.
+\textbf{Pass rate} measures the proportion of subtasks that successfully pass the sequential checks in Algorithm~\ref{alg:pass_rate}.
+Specifically, a subtask passes if its JSON representation aligns with the CoT sequence and predefined variables, and converts into an importable YAML file.
+It is defined as:

-If the above four steps are successfully completed, the workflow will be marked as passed and imported into the platforms.
-It can be calculated through the following formula: